Opening Times: 7.15am to 4.00pm, Monday to Friday

 The Library organises a number of special events throughout the school year.
 There are author visits, book fairs, family reading challenges and more.

 Recent author visits have included UK writer and illustrator Jayne Schofield, and sustainability activist Stephen Swinburne.
+We also invite local Thai authors and hold online poetry workshops for 'Poem in Your Pocket' week.

 We love to hear from you and welcome any suggestions or feedback.